Facts About Our Work in the Dominican Republic

 - More than 40 water projects have been established

-- 430 children have shelter and are receiving an education
+- 495 orphaned or abandoned children have shelter and are receiving an education

 Key projects focus on different aspects of development

-In the first six months of 2018, Food For The Poor shipped 46 tractor-trailer loads of aid to the Dominican Republic containing food, medicine, healthcare items and educational supplies.
+In 2018, Food For The Poor shipped 79 tractor-trailer loads of aid to the Dominican Republic containing food, medicine, healthcare items and educational supplies.

 In 2016, Food For The Poor established a chicken project for women.
 The program provides women, in groups of 10, the opportunity to raise layer hens and to use the eggs to bake cakes and pastries to sell in local markets.
 In 2018, the women started selling brown eggs to a market in their sector under their own brand "Amparo Florece" with a catch phrase "tan brillante como el ambar" or eggs "as bright as amber."

-- Food For The Poor works with 14 orphanages as part of the Angels Of Hope program in the Dominican Republic.
-Through the Angels Of Hope program, 430 children have shelter and are receiving an education.
-Most importantly, they are receiving loving care.
+- Food For The Poor works with 14 children's homes as part of the Angels Of Hope program in the Dominican Republic.
+Through the Angels Of Hope program, 495 orphaned or abandoned children have shelter and are receiving an education.

 - Water is a critical need in the Dominican Republic, especially in the remote and border areas.
-More than 40 water projects have been established, with the goal of supplying clean water through wells, filtration, gravitational and other distribution systems.
+More than 40 water projects have been established, including the Angostura Water Project in 2018.
+Food For The Poor is committed to supplying clean water through wells, filtration, gravitational and other distribution systems.

-- Food For The Poor also has initiated community development projects that include: construction of housing, clinics, agriculture, animal husbandry and women’s vocational training projects.
+- Food For The Poor also has initiated community development projects that include: housing, clinics, agriculture, animal husbandry and women’s vocational training projects.